SDCG69/SDCG-V10/content/fiction/hernose.md

 ## Two - At The Gym

-That weekend, Danni and Anna were taking a breather from their calisthenics exercise at the gym.
+The previous weekend, Danni and Anna were taking a breather from their calisthenics exercise at the gym.

 Danni sipped her water and patted the sweat off her forehead.